kate-orlova/azure-ad-auth-in-kentico/README.md

  * Application Key
  * Tenant Id
  * Azure Groups to sync

+The module comes with two user controls for Login and Logout functionality, and a proxy script (_/pages/AzureAuthRedirect.aspx_) implementing the integration routine.
+So, that you can adapt the user interface for your needs easily.

 # Contribution
 Hope you found the above solution helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request with your code enhancements.